1st Space Operations Squadron: Satellite control

 On 5 October 1987, the squadron was reactivated, renamed the 1st Satellite Control Squadron, and began its ever-growing satellite control mission.
 On 16 February 1988, the squadron began its first commanding on the DSP constellation.

 The Space Operations Center (SOC) was operationally turned over to AFSPC on 21 December 1989.
 The SOC increased its mission on 20 February 1990, when the Defense Meteorological Satellite Program mission was operationally turned over.
 In May 1996, satellite command authority for the first research and development satellite controlled by AFSPC, Technology for Autonomous Operational Survivability, was given to 1st SOPS.

 On 4 December 1998, the squadron assumed command and control capability on the Midcourse Space Experiment, which became an operational program on 1 October 2000, with the first-ever transfer of operations from the Ballistic Missile Defense Organization to AFSPC.

+1st and 3d Space Operations Squadron members were deployed to Alexandria, VA control center from March - September 1996 on a 50 SW commander initiative to bring tactical satellite command and control to Air Force Space Command.
+During this period they controlled Miniature Sensor Technology Integration-3 (MSTI-3).
+After they completed their deployment, the MSTI-3 was controlled by Space and Missile Systems Center (SMC) test & evaluation (Onizuka AS, CA and Kirtland AFB, NM; now Space Development and Test Wing, Kirtland AFB) until the satellite was successfully de-orbited on 11 December 1997.

 Operated Space Detection and Tracking System Center, tracking and cataloging man-made objects in space, 1961-1976.
 Satellite command and control for the NAVSTAR Global Positioning System, the Defense Meteorological Satellite Program, and the Defense Support Program, 1987-.